upiterbarg/upiterbarg.github.io/index.md

 I'm interested in **AI for open-ended interaction and problem-solving across domains like games, math, physics, and biology**.
 Recently, I've been thinking about:

 * How do we go about building models that can flexibly explore and interact with the world the way we (humans and animals) do?
 * What sort of structures, priors, and training/finetuning/prompting paradigms can enable a large pre-trained model to be an elegant proof solver?
 To act as an effective surrogate for ODEs/PDEs/non-linear dynamics?
-To serve as a (truly) universal high-level controller for robotics settings?
+To serve as a (truly) universal high-level controller in robotics settings?

 My work touches on **imitation** and **reinforcement learning** across modalities (vision, NLP, simulators, etc).
 I'm also broadly interested in differentiable computing.